MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/About.md

 ### [about_Tab_Expansion](about_Tab_Expansion.md)

-PowerShell provides completions on input to provide hints, enable discovery, and speed up input entry.
-Command names, parameter names, argument values and file paths can all be completed by pressing the <kbd>Tab</kbd> key.
+PowerShell provides completions on input to provide hints, enable discovery, and speed up input entry by pressing the <kbd>Tab</kbd> key.

 ### [about_Telemetry](about_Telemetry.md)